 The exchange, alongside Tether – an associate company, has been fined on multiple occasions by the Commodity Futures Trading Commission (CFTC) and the US federal/state government agencies for throwing investors off the scent by hiding losses and overstating Tether (stablecoin) reserves.
 Bitfinex has also faced fines relating to unlicensed service offerings and illegal off-exchange dealings.

 The British Virgin Islands-based crypto exchange suffered one of the most significant security breaches in history in 2016, with hundreds of thousands of BTC stolen from customer wallets.
 Despite the desirable and sophisticated trading features offered by Bitfinex, and its tireless efforts at ensuring the safety of assets, its shady history and security concerns question its integrity.

 Now, let’s delve into the services offered by Bitfinex.

-The firm has a wide array of services.
-Some of the more notables ones include:
+Bitfinex cryptocurrency exchange offers a wide array of services, and some of the more notables ones include:

 Margin Trading and Funding

 Users of Bitfinex are allowed to offer funding across various assets and currencies via the margin funding feature or create a borrow order via the margin trading interface.
 The former allows digital asset owners or liquidity providers to send their digital and fiat assets securely to traders seeking leverage for trades; they earn interests in return.
 On the other hand, margin trading allows customers to operate with ten times (10x) leverage on trade by harnessing the platform’s P2P margin funding facility.
 The terms of borrowing, such as duration and interest, can be determined by the customer.